Justin-Insight/mymindteam.com/content/test/adult/_index.md

     - heading: Empowering
       body: >-
-        Rather than trying to “fix” your mind, we’ll help you learn to work with your unique abilities and differences to conquer your challenges and thrive.
+        Rather than trying to “fix” your mind, we’ll help you learn to work with your unique abilities and differences to overcome your challenges and thrive.
       icon: /orange-block.svg
     - heading: Integrated